FlyingRhenquest/ImguiWidgets/README.md

 ## Todos

- * Implement edit windows for all the different node types in RequirementsManager
+ * Implement windows for the rest of the nodes in RequirementsManager
- * Derive an editor window from GridWindow that allows creation of new nodes as well as loading and saving from the database, REST or JSON text files.
  * Implement other views of graphs as there are several useful domains that will be represented in node data.
  * Python API